 Conversely – though more rarely – a book may garner 1 star ratings and very poor reviews unreflective of the real quality of the book.
 Sometimes, these reviews are posted by rival writers (or their supporters), or they’re posted by reviewers sincerely hating on a given author.
 Once again, reading the first dozen pages for free gives a reader considering purchasing a book a sense of whether the negativity is justified.

-There are various tactics to sort insightful reviews from fawning platitudes, but they’re beyond the scope of this brief note.
-So, for the busy book buyer, a simple approach is to search exclusively for 3 star reviews on either Amazon or Goodreads.
+There are various tactics to sort insightful reviews from fawning platitudes, but, for the busy book buyer, a simple approach is to search exclusively for 3 star reviews on either Amazon or Goodreads.
 Conveniently, these sites allow you to do just that with their sort functionality.

 What makes reviews associated with 3 star ratings particularly helpful?
 In an era of much emotion and not much thoughtful insight, 3 star reviews are often what a good review should be: neither gushy nor mindlessly spiteful.
 Instead, they tend to be balanced and call out the good as well as the bad features of a book.
 The reviewers may be fans of a given author’s oeuvre, but they aren’t blind to defects in that author’s output.
 And they seem to be intent on actually helping other potential buyers make a good choice about whether to get the book in question.
 In fact, they may be a whole lot more informative than reviewers for the major literary journals without the pretensions and self-aggrandizement pervading ‘high-brow’ publications (more on the differences between Amazon/Goodreads and literary journal reviewers in a separate posting).